NicoloAvesani/project_Tourist_Residences_in_Veneto/README.md

 - CORRELATION AND HEATMAP (Find correlation between variables and plot into heatmap)
 - MODEL (Linear regression model)

-The aim of the project is to find out how the relation between descriptive variables(independent variables) and the TR classification (dependent variable) changes by increasing/decreasing the classification of Tourist Residences in Veneto.
+The aim of the project is to find out how the relation between descriptive variables(independent variables) and the TR classification (dependent variable) change by increasing/decreasing the classification of Tourist Residences in Veneto.
 Results are visible by changing the classification on the model.